yandex-cloud/docs/en/_tutorials/web/prefetch.md

    {% endlist %}

 1. Go to your domain's DNS settings on the site of your DNS hosting provider.
-1. Edit the CNAME record for `cdn` so that it points to the previously copied URL on the `.edgecdn.ru` domain, for example:
+1. Edit the CNAME record for `cdn` so that it points to the previously copied URL on the `.edgecdn.ru` domain.
+For example:

    ```http
    cdn CNAME cl-.....6bb.edgecdn.ru.